iskrisis/kirby-modules/site/plugins/kirby-modules/README.md

     📄 Module B
 ```

+### Comparison to other approaches

+You can also set up modular Kirby websites with a [structure field](https://getkirby.com/docs/reference/panel/fields/structure) or the [builder plugin](https://github.com/TimOetting/kirby-builder).

+In comparison this approach offers some advantages:

+- Separate file pools
+- Better performance because of nesting
+- Anchor links out of the box
+- No issues with certain fields/plugins

 ### How do I set up the templates/blueprints?

 This plugin assumes you're going to use a `module.` prefix for your module blueprints.
-For example `site/pages/module.text.yml`.
+For example `site/blueprints/pages/module.text.yml`.
 In there you can do anything you want—it's just a regular page.

 On the modular (mother) pages you iterate over the modules inside the modules container like this: